Singapore’s GIC looks for lab rat liquidity

-NEW YORK, July 27 (Reuters Breakingviews) - It has been a great year to sell firms that run clinical trials for drugmakers.
+NEW YORK (Reuters Breakingviews) - It has been a great year to sell firms that run clinical trials for drugmakers.
 Now Singapore’s sovereign wealth fund GIC is seeking some lab rat liquidity, too.
-It’s floating WCG Clinical in an initial public offering that could give the firm a toppy market capitalization of more than $6 billion.
+It’s floating WCG Clinical in an initial public offering that could give the firm a toppy market capitalization of more than $6 billion here.

 Long- and short-run trends are both favorable for these businesses.
 Biotechnology firms are outsourcing more drug development work, and trials are becoming bigger and more complex.
 The result is steady revenue growth over the long run.
 And this year will be even better as pandemic-delayed work comes home.
 WCG’s first-quarter revenue grew by a third compared to last year.